USA NPN National Phenology Network

-Bronze birch borer Forecast
+Bronze Birch Borer Forecast

 Bronze birch borer frequently kills birch trees by boring into the wood.

-Bronze Birch Borer Current Day Forecast.
+Bronze Birch Borer Current Day Forecast

-Bronze Birch Borer 6-Day Forecast.
+Bronze Birch Borer Six-Day Forecast

 Pheno Forecast maps predict key life cycle stages in invasive and pest species, to improve management efficacy.
 For insect pest species, Pheno Forecasts are based on published growing degree day (GDD) thresholds for key points in species life cycles.
 These key points typically represent life cycle stages when management actions are most effective.
 These maps are updated daily and available 6 days in the future.